 When talking North American BBQ in Berlin, there is just no way around Big Stuff BBQ in the Markthalle Neun.
 Big Stuff lighted the fire behind today's massive demand for smoked meats and the iconic eatery is always, regardless of the time of day, a splendid idea for a meal.

-Big Stuff BBQ was founded by Tobias Bürger and Anna Lai, a duo consisting out of a tailor and a journalist who really had no extensive, previous experience within the restaurant business.
-They did however both spend some time in New York where they fell in love with U.S. American BBQ culture and one day they decided it was time for someone to do BBQ in Berlin.
+Big Stuff BBQ was founded by Tobias Bürger and Anna Lai, a tailor and a journalist, respectively, who really had no extensive, prior experience in the restaurant business.
+They did, however, both spend some time in New York where they fell in love with U.S. BBQ culture and one day they decided it was time for someone to do BBQ in Berlin.
 And that someone was them.
 The timing of their idea was pretty damn good since it coincided with the relaunch of the Markthalle Neun in Kreuzberg by a group of people who were looking for entrepreneurial tenants.
 And since Toby and Anna needed a massive venue for their car-sized smoker they just imported from the U.S., they gladly accepted to become one of the first fixed food stalls in the Markthalle Neun.

 This was early 2013 and ever since that day Big Stuff BBQ has been smoking copious amounts of meats on a daily basis, first only during regular market hall hours and nowadays also for events like Street Food Thursday, The Breakfast Market and any other event in the Markthalle.
 The food at Big Stuff is obviously all about meat and during regular opening hours you have the choice between pulled pork, pork belly, beef short ribs and beef brisket.
 If you have the opportunity though, I would however strongly recommend not subjecting yourself to the element of choice, but to go for the Big Stuff Tray, a sample platter that will allow you to try the full offering of this eatery.
 If you go for the massive 16€ platter (enough for two), you will get a selection of the day's juicy, smoked meats along with smoked potatoes, cole slaw, salad and the three BBQ sauces (classic, spicy and steak).
 This tray not only looks amazing, it's pretty much also every smoked meat lover's dream come true.